Continuous Control Monitoring & Verification for IT Systems.

 Rehearse the change before it lands

 Experiments turn a change into a falsifiable hypothesis.
-Blast radius, guards, preconditions, and rollback are declared before anything touches a live system — then the trial runs in a proving ground.
+Blast radius, guards, preconditions, and rollback are declared before anything touches a live system — then the trial runs in the Lab, never in production.

 60